Coordinated UAV Beamforming and Control for Directional Jamming and Nulling: Problem Formulation

 \subsection{Spatial Setup for Coordinated Jamming}

 To prevent the eavesdropper from intercepting the communication, a UAV carries two omnidirectional antennas in order to transmit electromagnetic interference, i.e., to jam the eavesdropper.
-However, for the jamming to be effective, the UAV must appropriately control the phases of its interference signals as well as its position.
-Specifically, it must control them to ensure that the interference i) arrives as powerful as possible at the eavesdropper, hence maximizing jamming impact; and ii) cancels out at the client, hence leaving the client completely unaffected.
+However, for the jamming to be effective, the UAV must appropriately control the antenna phases of its interference signals as well as its position.
+Specifically, it must control them to ensure that the interference i) arrives as powerfully as possible at the eavesdropper, hence maximizing jamming impact; and ii) cancels out at the client, hence leaving the client completely unaffected.

-We set the distance between the two antennas to be fixed and equal to $D>0$, so that they form a basic two-element antenna array.
+We set the distance between the two antennas to be fixed and equal to $0<D\le \frac{\lambda}{2}$, so that they form a basic two-element antenna array.
 Given this, if we denote the position of the UAV as $p_g=[x_g~y_g]^\textrm{T}\in\mathbb{R}^2$, then we can express the positions $p_1, p_2\in\mathbb{R}^2$ of each of the antennas as

-where $\theta_g$ denotes the angle of the second antenna relative to the reference frame centered at $p_g$.
+where $\theta_g$ denotes the orientation of the antenna array axis relative to the reference frame at $p_g$, which we assume the UAV can mechanically adjust.
 We provide a geometric illustration of this setup in Figure \ref{fig:setup}.

 \begin{remark} Instead of employing a UAV carrying two omnidirectional antennas, one could also employ two UAVs carrying one antenna each.
-In this case, however, there may be limitations on the physical sizes of the UAVs depending on the chosen distance $D$ between them. \end{remark}
+However, this case is more challenging for precise control, antenna array calibration, and beamshape design. \end{remark}